gorkafraga/CRS/Filenames.md

-# Examples
- From SOLEIL synchrotron: 020_Mouse89883_5823_PBS_27keV_9000proj_ring_z0_x0, From Japan synchrotron: JP21-invivo-1scan-phase3-postinjection-brain-40min

-# Known issues
-- [ ] Information and scale: informative filenames to minimize reliance on additional 'key' metadata file, while avoiding too long names
-- [ ] Lab-specific restrictions:  e.g., filenames in Synchrotron in France cannot be modified after recording, while in Japan they could
-- [ ] Unifying: Data from the same specimen maybe acquired in two locations, but assigned numeric label may not correspond.
-JP10 is not FR10 necessarily

-# General principles
+# Formatting principles
-BIDS has a standardized way of naming files that tries to implement the following principles:
 - No white spaces
 - Only letters, numbers, hyphens, and underscores
-- Do not rely on letter case (UPPERCASE and lowercase)
+- Do not rely on letter case
 - Use separators (hyphen or underscore) in a systematic and meaningful way.

+> Known issues
+> - [ ] *Information and length*: informative filenames to minimize reliance on additional 'key' metadata file, while avoiding too long names
+> - [ ] *Lab-specific restrictions*:  e.g., filenames in Synchrotron in France cannot be modified after recording, while in Japan they could
+> - [ ] *Unifying*: Data from the same specimen maybe acquired in two locations, but assigned numeric label may not correspond.
+JP10 is not FR10 necessarily

-# Name parts
+# Name fields
+On this section:
+*Modelity-agnostic*: field should be common to all subprojects and types of data *Modality agnostic*: field that are exclusive to the specific type of recording and/or lab *[REQUIRED | OPTIONAL]*: if an field described as OPTIONAL is missing the user should be able to infer the 'default' information

 ## Modality agnostic
 ### Identifiers [REQUIRED]
  - `<specID>` specimen | `<ID>` e.g., if calibrating